 Pick A Style

-There is a refrigerator settings to match all households.
+There is refrigerator settings to match all households.
 French door models are expanding in popularity.
-Some consumers choose the convenience of bottom freezers, which placed fresh foods at eye level, but top freezers and side by sides could make more beneficial use of space inside a smaller kitchen.
+Some consumers choose the convenience of bottom freezers, which placed fresh foods at eye level, but top freezers and side by side could make more beneficial use of space inside a smaller kitchen.
 This is what you should know to make the best choice.

 A standard refrigerator, that is perfect for lots of storage in a fairly tight spot.
-These are generally offer the most space for their size (widths vary between 28 and 33 inches).
+These generally offer the most space for their size (widths vary between 28 and 33 inches).
 Manufacturers claim approximately 23 cubic foot capacities, but our tests found average usable capacity is 17 % less.
-Allow for a vast swing movement of the doors, and get used to crouching down to achieve lower drawers & shelves .
+Allow for a vast swing movement of the doors, and get used to crouching down to achieve lower drawers & shelves.

-They range from 24 to 36 ins wide and claimed capacities process 30 cubic ft, however average usable interior space is less than that of comparable top freezers (and top freezers are less expensive too).
-Instead of the freezer, which you simply use less, being at eye level, your refrigerator shelves are usually searchable.
+They range from 24 to 36 ins wide and claimed capacities process 30 cubic ft, however, average usable interior space is less than that of comparable top freezers (and top freezers are less expensive too).
+Instead of the freezer, which you simply useless, being at eye level, your refrigerator shelves are usually searchable.
 Simply get used to turning to rifle through frozen items.

 They have two small doors on the top, as well as a freezer below.
 Typically there’s a single compartment (or more) in the middle.
 Widths range between 28 to 36 ins.
 Claimed capabilities climb up to 34 cubic feet, although average usable space is much less around 17 cubic feet.
-The space saving small swing doors contain the added value of opening only half the fridge when stashing smaller items.
+The space-saving small swing doors contain the added value of opening only half the fridge when stashing smaller items.

 By using the fridge on one side & freezer on the other side, these normally have through the door ice & water dispensers.
 Having widths generally 33 to 36 ins, they claim approximately up to 28 cubic feet capacity (but only about 70 % is usable).
-Narrow doors are a plus for tiny kitchen areas, but do not open wide enough for, say, a pizza box, as well as tall, small chambers make products stuck at the back difficult to find.
-General, they are not as energy or space efficient as other styles.
+Narrow doors are a plus for tiny kitchen areas but do not open wide enough for, say, a pizza box, as well as tall, small chambers make products stuck at the back difficult to find.
+General, they are not as energy or space-efficient as other styles.

 Ideal for a kitchenette, a dorm room, or your office.
 Do not forget that some designs have a single quarter the capacity of a normal fridge, but price just as much to operate.
-Temp functionality can be questionable in certain models (allowing it to rise above 40 degrees Fahrenheit , the point at which your food begins to develop harmful bacteria), so save these minis for soft drinks along with other beverages or for short-term storage of snack food items (instead of mayo, milk, or other perishables).
-Consumer Reports doesn’t presently examine compact and mini fridges.
+Temp functionality can be questionable in certain models (allowing it to rise above 40 degrees Fahrenheit, the point at which your food begins to develop harmful bacteria), so save these minis for soft drinks along with other beverages or for short-term storage of snack food items (instead of mayo, milk, or other perishables).
+Consumer Reports doesn’t presently examine compact and mini-fridges.

 Most refrigerator configurations are available in a range of sizes & capacities.
 Always figure out the place where you decide to place the refrigerator before you shop.
 And check out that it may fit through doorways.
-Make room for the refrigerator’s doors to swing open, along with a 1 inch clearance around sides and back for adequate airflow.
+Make room for the refrigerator’s doors to swing open, along with a 1-inch clearance around sides and back for adequate airflow.

 As for total capacity, most providers suggest 19 to 22 cubic feet for the family member of four.
 But if you do a big weekly grocery shopping or buy in large quantities, you will need more up to 30 to 33 cubic feet.